SANdood/ActiON-Dashboard/README.md

 [SmartTiles.click](http://SmartTiles.click)
 =====

-ActiON Dashboard, a SmartThings web client
+SmartTiles, a SmartThings web client
 ======
 **Your home has a Home Page!™**